matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 ==========================

-In the documentation, you may want to include to a document in the matplotlib src, e.g., a license file or an image file from `mpl-data`, refer to it via a relative path from the document where the rst file resides, e.g., in :file:`users/navigation_toolbar.rst`, we refer to the image icons with::
+In the documentation, you may want to include to a document in the Matplotlib src, e.g., a license file or an image file from `mpl-data`, refer to it via a relative path from the document where the rst file resides, e.g., in :file:`users/navigation_toolbar.rst`, we refer to the image icons with::

     .. image:: ../../lib/matplotlib/mpl-data/images/subplots.png

-In the `users` subdirectory, if I want to refer to a file in the mpl-data directory, I use the symlink directory.
+In the `users` subdirectory, if you want to refer to a file in the mpl-data directory, you can use the symlink directory.
 For example, from `customizing.rst`::

     .. literalinclude:: ../../lib/matplotlib/mpl-data/matplotlibrc